Software

 Don’t Forget Your Fourth-Party Vendors

-An additional important step to understanding your third-party data protection strategy is also to understand the risks that fourth-party vendors may pose.
+Another important step for your third-party data protection strategy is to understand the risks that fourth-party vendors may pose.
 While it’s possible to set standards and report on your third parties, mitigating fourth-party risk can be difficult.
-However, by communicating with your critical vendors to receive information including their vendor management policies and lists of their critical vendors, you can gain insights into any potential security risks from a fourth party.
+However, by communicating with your critical vendors to receive information, including their vendor management policies and lists of their critical vendors, you can gain insights into any potential security risks from a fourth party.

 Best Practices for Third-Party Data Protection

-The initial due diligence process is only one part in your time with your vendor, and the risks associated with your vendor will continue to exist throughout your entire relationship.
+The initial due diligence process is only the first part of the third-party relationship, and the risks associated with your third party will continue to exist throughout your entire relationship.
 Just as you’ll regularly assess your vendor’s performance, services, and financial health, for example, it’s also imperative to perform ongoing due diligence to check for cybersecurity measures.

 Here are several suggested best practices for implementing third-party data protection into your third-party risk management strategies: